aldenq/Yodel/README.md

 this will be needed in the "yodel.startRadio" function call in your code.
 ## Misc info:
-  programs using yodel need to be ran as root.
+  programs using yodel need to be ran as root. the internal WIFI antenna inside raspberry pi's are not combatible without a chunk of work.
+I would reccomend buying a cheap USB Dongle such as the one above.

 ## Documentation: